MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations (2024-2025)

 PayScale produces these reports using the website’s database of about 1.5 million university graduates who disclose data about themselves when they search for salary information.
 PayScale is a labor market database similar to other platforms, including Glassdoor, RelishCareers, and TransparentCareer.

 Furthermore, these self-reported pay statistics only consider annual salaries.
 However, bonuses are significant income sources in management consulting, investment banking, and financial services compensation.
 Moreover, equity—i.e., stock options and redemptions—accounts for a considerable portion of income in the compensation packages of startups and tech firms.
-PayScale counts neither of these income sources in their statistics.
+PayScale does not count either of these income sources in its statistics.

 The Most Lucrative MBA Concentrations